-Children remain more likely to be poor in America than any other age group, with more than one in six in poverty in Maine in 2015 (17.4 percent), statistically unchanged from 2014 but down from 20.9 percent in 2012.
+Children remain more likely to be poor in America than any other age group, with nearly one in five in poverty in 2015 (19.7 percent, down from 21.1 percent in 2014).
 As with adults, children of color experience poverty at much higher rates that their white peers.
 In fact, African American and Latino children are roughly 2.5 times more likely to be poor than white children.
-In 2015, 12.5 percent of non-Hispanic white children in the U.S. lived in poverty, while 36.5 percent of African American and 30.5 percent of Latino children were poor.3 While their parents struggle to pay for necessities, children in poverty may pay in other ways, from damage to brain development to poorer physical and mental health, education and employment outcomes.
+In 2015, 12.1 percent of non-Hispanic white children lived in poverty, while 32.9 percent of African American and 28.9 percent of Latino children were poor.
+While their parents struggle to pay for necessities, children in poverty may pay in other ways, from damage to brain development to poorer physical and mental health, education and employment outcomes.

-Those with jobs are not immune - the Census Bureau data also show that in 57 percent of poor Maine families, at least one person worked, although not always full time or year round.
+Those with jobs are not immune - the Census Bureau data also show that in two-thirds of poor families, at least one person worked, although not always full time or year round.
 Even when work and other income helps people to live up to twice the poverty line (up to \$37,742 for a family of three), most people recognize that making ends meet is not that easy for those this near poverty.
-Here, nearly one in three Mainers are trying to get by with incomes this low.
+The number below twice the poverty line has declined by nearly 4.5 million people in one year.
+Still, nearly 101 million Americans - just under one-third of the population - are trying to get by with incomes this low.
 High costs affect them too, and may lead to the downward spiral to debt and poverty that the right policy choices can prevent.